oswaldo/hey/README.md

 Command: sbt test
 Runs all sbt tests or the ones matching the given suffix
   <suffix>                 This avoids having to use the FQCN, prepending an * to the call
+Command: git [squash] [<targetBranch>]
+Git related commands
+Command: git squash
+Resets index to target branch, allowing all changes to be in a single commit to be done afterwards.
+  <targetBranch>           Defaults to master
 You can define default values for command options at the hocon file /home/oswaldo/.hey/hey.conf
 ```